oxygencraft/IndefinitLoopJamEdition/README.md

 # Indefinit(Loop);

-A 2d top down puzzle game
+A 2D top down puzzle game

-You're stuck in a loop in code and you need to misbehave to create an exception in the program and stop the loop.
-The code is a 2d top down puzzle level where statements are scattered over the level.

-You must perform (execute) the code by interacting with the statements world.
-For example you pick up values to assign your variables and you can call functions by going to them.

-(Jam version does not deviations yet but this but will implement post jam)
+# Game Info

+You are a robot who is stuck in a code loop.
+You must break the loop by executing a break statement.

-~~You must perform the loop exactly but the programmer (level designer) has made some mistakes and allowed the code to do things differently at some points.
-If you deviate from the code when you are not permitted, you will be surrounded by continue statements and fail the level.~~
+You must execute the code exactly as specified by the programmer (level designer).
+There are several different types of code statements, all from real programming languages and doing different actions (some actions may not actually reflect what happens in real programming languages).
+If you deviate from the code, you will be surrounded by continue statements and fail the level.

+One of the statements is function statement.
+This statement is a block of code can can perform any action.
+For example, it can trigger an environment object to perform an action.

-Environment objects are objects that manipulate other objects in the world.
-You can interact with environment objects by calling the function that interacts with environment objects.
+Environment objects are objects that can interact with the world and other objects.
+One object is a pusher, it can push objects in the direction it is facing or in all four directions.
+Objects can be manipulated with so use this to your advantage to complete the level.

+(NOT IMPLEMENTED YET)

-Blocks are objects that are in the way and do nothing.
-You can move the environment objects and blocks around so use that to your advantage to complete the level.
+The programmer has made mistakes with the code and as a result, deviations from the code at certain points is allowed.
+You can use this to your advantage to complete the level.

-To exit the level, you must execute a break statement.
-If you execute a continue statement, you fail the level and will restart the level